Cushing Syndrome

 Symptoms:

-1) General: Weight gain* and fatigue/poor exercise tolerance; polydipsia, polyuria, and polyphagia; frequent infections, especially opportunistic (eg, fungal, tuberculosis, Pneumocystis jiroveci pneumonia), often with a severe clinical course.
+1) General: Weight gain* and fatigue/poor exercise tolerance; polydipsia, polyuria, and polyphagia; frequent infections, especially opportunistic (eg, fungal, tuberculosis, Pneumocystis jiroveci pneumonia [PJP]), often with a severe clinical course.

 2) Cutaneous: Skin prone to injury with poorly healing ulcers and easy bruising in nontraumatic areas#.

-3) Neurologic and musculoskeletal: Headache, cognitive impairment; bone pain or osteopenia at an early age#.
+3) Neurologic and musculoskeletal: Headache, cognitive dysfunction; bone pain, fractures, or osteoporosis/osteopenia at an early age#.

 4) Psychiatric: Emotional instability*, depression*, psychotic conditions in severe disease*.

-5) Cardiovascular: Symptoms of coronary artery disease, heart failure.
+5) Cardiovascular: Symptoms of coronary artery disease (CAD), congestive heart failure, edema.

-6) Gastrointestinal: Peptic ulcer disease (particularly in patients treated with nonsteroidal anti-inflammatory drugs [NSAIDs]).
+6) GI: Peptic ulcer disease (particularly in patients treated with nonsteroidal anti-inflammatory drugs [NSAIDs]).

-7) Genitourinary: Decreased libido*; erectile dysfunction in men; oligomenorrhea or secondary amenorrhea in women*; acne and hirsutism in patients with androgen-secreting tumors; nephrolithiasis.
+7) Genitourinary: Decreased libido*; erectile dysfunction in men; oligomenorrhea or secondary amenorrhea in women*; acne and hirsutism; nephrolithiasis.

 Objective findings:

-1) General: Facial plethora*; facial fullness (“round face”)*; central weight gain and elevated body mass index*; hypertension*, particularly diastolic hypertension (>105 mm Hg)#.
+1) General: Facial plethora*; facial fullness (“round facies”)*; central weight gain and elevated body mass index*; hypertension*, particularly diastolic hypertension (>105 mm Hg)#, edema.

 3) Neurologic and musculoskeletal: Osteopenia or fracture; proximal muscle atrophy and/or weakness#.